uoftgasa/uoftgasa.github.io/markdown/index.md

 	- access the telescopes by taking the south side stairs up from the 14th floor (turn right out of the elevators)
 	- requires keys from the [campus observer](#positions) or [Mike Williams](#ta-admin-and-observatory-director-michael-williams)

+### Meeting Rooms

+You may have need of a room larger than your office in which to hold a meeting.
+Bookable rooms are summarized below.

 ### Other Relevant Locations
 These locations currently organized in rough order from south to north.